RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

 >>> from astropy.vo.client.vos_catalog import VOSCatalog

-User can create a VO catalog from scratch with your own VO service by providing its title and access URL, and optionally any other metadata as key-value pairs:
+You can create a VO catalog from scratch with your own VO service by providing its title and access URL, and optionally any other metadata as key-value pairs: